woges/UDACITY-self-driving-car/term1_project5_vehicle_detection/README.md

 2. Use `skimage.feature.hog(training_image, [parameters=parameter_values])` to extract HOG features and HOG visualisation.
 Wrapped in function `get_hog_features`.

-For the task of car detection I used *color histograms* and *spatial features* to encode the object visual appearence and HOG features to encode the object's *shape*.
+For the task of car detection I used *colour histograms* and *spatial features* to encode the object visual appearence and HOG features to encode the object's *shape*.
 While the first two features are easy to understand and implement, HOG features can be a little bit trickier to master.

 #### Choose HOG parameters.

-HOG stands for *Histogram of Oriented Gradients* and refer to a powerful descriptor that has met with a wide success in the computer vision community, since its in 2005 with the main purpose of people detection.
+HOG stands for *Histogram of Oriented Gradients* and refer to a powerful descriptor that has met with a wide success in the computer vision community, since its introduction in 2005 with the main purpose of people detection.

 <p align="center">
   <img src="./out_images/002_HOG-channels_car.JPG" alt="hog" width="960">